 Other essential information:

-- first meeting can help to define client’s therapeutic request, to plan and to give some idea of needed number of sessions; as an option this first meeting can be held free of change and will last 30 minutes
+- first meetings can help to define client’s therapeutic request, to plan and to give some idea of needed number of sessions; as an option preliminary meeting can be held free of change and will last 15-30 minutes

 - sessions are conducted both in the office and online

-- any kind of discrimination is not supported in my practice, my service is gay-friendly
+- any kind of discrimination is not supported in my practice, my service is LGBTQ+ friendly.

 - discounts are offered to Ukrainian military servants and their family members, migrants suffering from war actions and to people with limited abilities and special needs